pixee/codemodder-python/src/core_codemods/docs/pixee_python_django-json-response-type.md

+The default `content_type` for `HttpResponse` in Django is `'text/html'`.
+This is true even when the response contains JSON data.
-For a `HttpReponse` in Django, if the `content_type` is not set, it default to `text/html`.
-If the JSON contains user supplied input without being sanitized first, a malicious user may supply HTTP code which leaves the application vulnerable to cross-site scripting (XSS).
-This transformation restricts the response type to `application/json` to avoid this vulnerability.
+If the JSON contains (unsanitized) user-supplied input, a malicious user may supply HTML code which leaves the application vulnerable to cross-site scripting (XSS).
+This fix explicitly sets the response type to `application/json` when the response body is JSON data to avoid this vulnerability.
 Our changes look something like this:

 ```diff
 from django.http import HttpResponse